 We have historically made significant investments in platform development in order to enhance and expand our technology platforms and expect to continue to make significant investments in the future.
-In the years ended December 31, 2018, 2017 and 2016, we incurred technology development costs totaling approximately \$52,840,\$40,800 and \$38,100, respectively.
-Of these costs, we capitalized approximately \$24,000,\$12,600 and \$8,600, respectively, as internally developed software.
+In the years ended December 31, 2019, 2018 and 2017, we incurred technology development costs totaling approximately \$59,850, \$52,840 and \$40,800, respectively.
+Of these costs, we capitalized approximately \$34,000, \$24,000 and \$12,600, respectively, as internally developed software.
 We expect to continue focusing our technology development efforts principally on adding features to increase our market competitiveness, enhancements to improve operating efficiency, address regulatory demands and reduce risk and client-driven requests for new capabilities.

-Our proprietary Web-based platforms provide financial advisors with access to investment solutions and services that address, in one unified, centrally-hosted platform, based on our knowledge of the industry, the widest range of front-, middle- and back-office needs in our industry.
+Our proprietary web-based platforms provide financial advisors with access to investment solutions and services that address in one unified, centrally-hosted platform, based on our knowledge of the industry, the widest range of front-, middle- and back-office needs in our industry.
 The "open architecture" design of our technology platforms provide financial advisors with flexibility in terms of the investment solutions and services they access, and configurability in the manner in which the financial advisors utilize particular investment solutions and services.
 The multi-tenant platform architecture ensures that this level of flexibility and customization is achieved without requiring us to create unique applications for each client, thereby reducing the need for additional technology personnel and associated expenses.
 In addition, though our technology platforms are designed to deliver a breadth of functions, financial advisors are able to select from the various investment solutions and services we offer, without being required to subscribe to or purchase more than what they believe is necessary.

-Our data aggregation platform collects a wide variety of end user-permissioned transaction-level data from over20,000 sources and puts it in a common repository.
-Envestnet | Yodlee developed robust proprietary technology and processes and established relationships that allow us to curate these data sources and expand our access to new data sources.
-Over 60% of this data is collected through structured feeds from our FI customers and other FIs.
+Our data aggregation platform collects a wide variety of end user-permissioned transaction-level data from over21,000 sources, including banking, investment, loan and credit card information, and puts this data in a common repository.
+Envestnet Data & Analytics developed robust proprietary technology and processes and established relationships that allows us to curate these data sources and expand our access to new data sources.
+Over 60% of this data is collected through structured feeds from ourFI customers and other FIs.
 These structured feeds, which consist of either batch files pushed to us or real-time access, provide this critical data efficiently and at scale.
 Where we do not have direct connections, we capture data using our proprietary information-gathering techniques.